Sales Metrics Guide: Which KPIs to Track, Why & How (to Create High-Performing Sales Teams)

 A(ctivity): How many numbers do they dial?
 How many attempted calls (no matter how many of these calls got answered, went to voicemail, or got lost in dial tone limbo)?
 How many use messaging provided in optimized call scripts?
 Are sales reps doing appropriate follow-up calls?
 What is the total amount of time being spent trying to reach someone versus actually talking to someone?

 Q(uality): What’s the reach rate (number of people reached/number of dials made 100. e.g. 15/100100=15% reach rate)?
 How many times do you actually get to speak with a decision maker on the phone?

 C(onversions): How many of the people you spoke with did you convert on the phone?
 How you define a conversion depends on your sales process: scheduling a demo, making a sale, signing up for a free trial, setting up an in-person meeting, and other benchmarks.

 These three sales metrics are everything the Cold-Call-A-Lot sales team needs to know.
 They tell you which part of your sales process needs to be improved first: Do you need to dial more numbers?
 Is your reach rate too low?
 Are you reaching a lot of people, but failing to convert?
 Looking at cold calling conversion analytics can tell you.

 If you’re mostly doing cold emails, your AQC would be:

-Three very simple, basic sales metrics, but that’s really all you should be tracking in the early days of your sales process.
+These are three very simple, basic sales metrics, but they’re really all you should be tracking in the early days of your sales process.
 Spend more time closing deals, and less time measuring activity.

-Once you find that this basic AQC-framework for tracking your sales performance is no longer sufficient, you can transition to a more sophisticated model.
-That's what we cover in our extensive guide 18 essential sales KPIs: What to measure and how to track everything.
+Once you find that this basic AQC framework for tracking your sales performance is no longer sufficient, you can transition to a more sophisticated model.